Building User Enabled Dark Mode

 This was important as I wanted to keep the user in mind.
 When you visit my site, you don't have to feel forced to view it in one theme.
 I kept in mind the fact that there are some dark mode haters out here lurking on the web, as well as people who may want to read it in a normal light mode for whatever reason they choose.
 You have a choice.
 No need to feel locked in.

-That being said, the easiest way to make this work was to make a button and write some script with functions that would trigger a shift when the user clicks on the button.
+The simplest approach to achieve this functionality was to create a button and write a script with functions that trigger the shift when the button is clicked.